-The PS4 Slim and Pro both ship with Sony's latest take on its DualShock 4 controller.
-Outside of a small LED strip built into the touchpad, there aren't that many glaring differences.
+The PS4 Pro ships with Sony's DualShock 4 controller.
+Outside of a small LED strip built into the touchpad, there aren't that many glaring differences between the one that comes with the standard PS4 or PS4 Slim.
 The new controller gets rid of the shiny surface surrounding the D-Pad and face buttons.
 The D-Pad buttons are also now a matte gray instead of a shiny black.
 The device retains the raised texture along the back and sides, which deliver a firm, comfortable grip for those extra-long gaming sessions.

 Sony didn't reinvent the wheel to enable high dynamic range or 4K, they just tweaked it a little.
 The Pro has the same AMD processor as the original PS4.
 The main difference is the PS4 Pro's CPU has been overclocked to 2.1-GHz, compared with the Slim and PS4's 1.6-GHz.

 The Pro also features ramped-up memory bandwidth for more efficient performance.
 As far as the GPU, it still has eight cores, but incorporates many features from AMD's new Polaris architecture, raising the TFLOPs from 1.84 to 4.2, which doubles the Pro's power, compared with either the Slim or the PS4's power.

 All of that work still isn't enough to defeat the Xbox One X though.
 Although the two consoles use near-identical components, the Xbox's 2.3GHz CPU and 6 TFLOP GPU crushes the PS4 Pro.
 Plus the Xbox's ability to play UHD Blu-ray discs means that power can be put to better use.

 PS4 Pro: 4K and HDR